 An investment in the shares being offered by this Prospectus involves a high degree of risk.
 The following factors, in addition to those discussed elsewhere in the Prospectus or incorporated herein by reference, should be carefully considered in evaluating the Company and its business prospects before purchasing shares offered by this Prospectus.
-This Prospectus contains and incorporates by reference forward-looking statements within the "safe harbor" provisions of the Private Securities Litigation Reform Act of 1995.
-Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997 (the "Form 10-K") and the Quarterly Reports on Form 10-Q for the quarters ended September 30, 1997 (as amended by Amendment No.1 on Form 10-Q/A dated November 24, 1997), December 31, 1997 and March 31, 1998, and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
+This Prospectus contains and incorporates by reference forward-looking statements within the "safe harbor" provisions of the Private Securities Litigation ReForm Act of 1995.
+Reference is made in particular to the discussion set forth under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Company's Annual Report on Form 10-K for the fiscal year ended June 30, 1997 (the "Form 10-K") and the Quarterly Reports on Form 10-Q for the quarters ended September 30, 1997 (as amended by Amendment No.1 on Form 10-Q/A dated November 24, 1997) and December 31, 1997, and under "Business" in the Form 10-K, incorporated in this Prospectus by reference.
 Such statements are based on current expectations that involve a number of uncertainties including those set forth in the risk factors below.
 Actual results could differ materially from those projected in the forward looking statements.

 NEED FOR ADDITIONAL FUNDS AND ACCESS TO CAPITAL FUNDING.
-Since June 30, 1997, the Company has raised capital from the following three sources: \$5.224 million received to date by Apoptosis Technology, Inc. ("ATI"), the Company's 96.5%-owned subsidiary, from its collaborator, BioChem Pharma, Inc. ("BioChem"), pursuant to a Stock Purchase Agreement dated July 31, 1997; \$450,000 received from October 1997 through June 1998 under a \$750,000 grant from the Small Business Innovation Research ("SBIR") Program of the National Cancer Institute to advance development over a two-year period of the Company's lead product candidate, huC242-DM1; and \$3.0 million received from the sale of the Company's Series E Convertible Preferred Stock to an institutional investor.
-At June 30, 1998, the Company's remaining cash resources totalled approximately \$1.742 million.
-Based on the Company's current operations, the Company believes that its present funds should be sufficient to fund the Company's operations through at least January, 1999.
+The Company's cash resources at March 1, 1998 were approximately \$2.2 million.
+This amount includes cash received by Apoptosis Technology, Inc. ("ATI"), the Company's 96.5%-owned subsidiary, from its collaborator, BioChem Pharma, Inc. ("BioChem"); \$225,000 received in October 1997 under a \$750,000 grant from the Small Business Innovation Research ("SBIR") Program of the National Cancer Institute to advance development over a two-year period of the Company's lead product candidate, huC242-DM1; and \$1.0 million received in December 1997 from the sale of the Company's Series E Convertible Preferred Stock to an institutional investor in a \$3.0 million transaction expected to be completed in two additional installments: \$500,000 to be received in March 1998 and the remaining \$1.5 million to be received on or before July 31, 1998, subject to the terms of the agreement.
+Based on the Company's current operations, the Company believes that its present funds, together with additional issuances of Series E stock, should be sufficient to fund the Company's operations through at least October, 1998.
 In addition, the Company is actively engaged in discussions with third parties regarding potential financing and/or strategic partnering arrangements involving an equity investment or other funding in the Company by such third parties.
 However, there can be no assurance that these discussions will result in a completed transaction.
 Any such additional funding may result in significant dilution to the Company's current stockholders.
 If the Company is unable to obtain financing on acceptable terms in the future or obtain funds through arrangements with collaborative partners, which may require the Company to relinquish certain material rights to its technology, it could be forced to further scale back or discontinue its operations.